7 Things You Need to Know About Miniature Shelties

 The first photo of a Sheltie (then Shetland Collie) was taken in 1915.

-These Sheltie ancestors were relatively small herding and companion dogs; some more Pomeranian in type, and some larger, with no formal practice around breeding to a standard.
-Some believe they were so small, they would be considered more like Miniature or Toy Shelties today.
+These Sheltie ancestors were small herding and companion dogs; some more Pomeranian in type, and some larger, with no formal practice of breeding to a standard.
+Some believe they were so small, they would be considered more like Toy Shelties today.

-The bleak climate demanded a thick double coat, and the rocky terrain demanded agility.
-Thus, early Shelties were adapted by introducing traits of Collies.
+The rough climate of these historic dogs necessitated a thick double coat, while the rocky terrain demanded sturdiness and agility.
+Early Shelties were therefore adapted by introducing traits of working Collies.
 One thing that set them apart, however, were large ears set close together on the top of the head.
-The body was long and low, and by the late 19th century, some Shelties could have weighed as little as 6-10 lbs.
+The body was long and low, and by the late 19th century some Shelties could have weighed as little as 6-10 lbs.

-By 1914, the newly formed English Shetland Sheepdog Club sought to define its own standard based on the smaller island type.
-It noted conflicting standards between the island club (12 inches was the ideal height) and the mainland club (12 inches was the maximum height).
-Miniature Sheltie breeders of today cite this as evidence of a much smaller historic Sheltie and want to see a return to these roots.
+By 1914, the newly formed English Shetland Sheepdog Club sought to define its own Standard based on the smaller island type.
+It noted conflicting standards between the island club (where 12 inches was the ideal height) and the mainland club (where 12 inches was the maximum height).
+Miniature Sheltie breeders of today cite this as evidence of a much smaller historic Shelties and wish to see a return to these roots.

-Crossing Shetland Collies with Rough Collies was not uncommon over the next three decades, done in order to maintain the desired look.
-But Rough Collie breeders rather resented this, and it prompted a name change to the Shetland Sheepdog.
+Over the next 30 years, crossing Shetland Collies with Rough Collies was common in order to maintain the desired look.
+However, Rough Collie breeders rather resented this, which is what ultimately prompted the name change to Shetland Sheepdogs.

 Photo of a Sheltie in 1950: Champion Geronimo Crown Prince